TatamPotom/pce/commonjs/pcejs-lisa/readme.md

-### pcejs-macplus
+### pcejs-lisa
-an apple emulator for the browser
+an apple lisa emulator for the browser

 #### getting started
 given a commonjs module